All in-person programs and events for minors at MIT have been cancelled through Fall 2020 due to the risks of COVID-19.

 Recording of Online Sessions

-Parents/guardians of participating minors must complete the following two forms and submit them to the program administrator:
+Parents/guardians of participating minors must complete the Parental Consent Form and submit it to the program administrator.

-The List of Medical Conditions & Medications, Health Insurance Information, and Liability Waiver are not required for summer 2020 programs.
+The List of Medical Conditions & Medications, Health Insurance Information, and Liability Waiver are not required for Fall 2020 programs.

 The procedures for Reporting Abuse and Neglect remain the same for online programs.
 If anyone has other concerns about online programs for minors, you may send an email to firstname.lastname@example.org.
 Anonymous concerns may be submitted through MIT’s reporting hotline.